Skip to main content

 Are research peptides legal in 2026?

-In most jurisdictions, peptides sold for research purposes only are legal to purchase and possess.
+In most US jurisdictions, peptides sold for research purposes only are legal to purchase and possess.
 They are not FDA-approved for human consumption.
 FDA-approved peptides like semaglutide (Ozempic/Wegovy) and tirzepatide (Mounjaro/Zepbound) require a prescription.
-The regulatory landscape is evolving — approximately 14 previously restricted peptides may return to legal compounding status through the anticipated FDA Category 2 reclassification.
+Following the April 15, 2026 FDA action, 12 previously restricted peptides have been removed from Category 2 — restoring compounding-pharmacy access under prescription.
 Check local laws, as regulations vary by country and state.

 How do I reconstitute injectable peptides?